National macroprudential institutional framework

-The ESRB publishes periodically two overviews of measures of macroprudential interest.
-National authorities are required to notify the ESRB of these measures under the Capital Requirements Directive (CRDIV), the Capital Requirements Regulation (CRR) and various ESRB recommendations.
+National authorities are required to notify the ESRB of their macroprudential measures in accordance with the Capital Requirements Directive (CRDIV), the Capital Requirements Regulation (CRR) and various ESRB recommendations.

-The first overview includes all types of current and past measures.
-The second overview only includes currently active capital-based measures that apply to the systemically important institutions in a Member State.
+The first overview, “Overview of national macroprudential measures”, includes all types of current and past measures.
+The second overview, “Overview of national capital-based measures”, includes only currently active capital-based measures that apply to the systemically important institutions in a Member State.